 Instored is incorrect, but there are sources that describe instore as a verb (with similar meaning as to store), which would make instored an actual, existing past simple/past participle form.
-We would take this with a grain of salt, because none of bigger dictionaries suggest this meaning.
+We would take this with a grain of salt because none of the bigger dictionaries suggest this meaning.

 Definition of instore (in-store):